-2.3

-Processing of the findings
+2.3 Analysis of the Findings

-The 31 statements were grouped into 4 main categories that were found to be reliable after factor analysis using the varimax method with orthogonal rotation as shown in table 2: seven (7) statements refer to the Preschool teacher's attitudes regarding the importance of teaching science to Preschool children.
-Fourteen (14) statements in the questionnaire refer to the teacher's feeling of comfort in teaching science.
-Nine (9) statements refer to the actual application of scientific activity in Preschool by the Preschool teacher.
-Seven (7) statements refer to the Preschool teacher's position regarding difficulties in dealing with challenges in teaching science in Preschool.
-This order differs from the 3-category arrangement of the original questionnaire (Maier et al., 2013) by adding a category of Preschool teachers' attitudes regarding the actual application of scientific activity by the Preschool teacher.
-Four (4) statements were omitted from the original questionnaire due to low Kronbach's alpha values.
-Kronbach's alpha values for each category are shown in table 1.
+The 31 statements were grouped into four categories, which were found to be reliable via a factor analysis using the varimax method with orthogonal rotation, as shown in Table 2.
+Seven statements refer to the preschool teachers’ attitudes regarding the importance of teaching science to preschool children.
+Fourteen statements refer to the teachers’ confidence in teaching science.
+Nine statements refer to the teachers’ implementation of science-based activities in preschool.
+Seven statements refer to the preschool teachers’ attitudes regarding difficulties and challenges in teaching science in preschool.
+This categorization differs from the three-category arrangement of the original questionnaire (Maier et al., 2013) in that an additional category was added pertaining to preschool teachers’ attitudes regarding their implementation of scientific activities.
+Four statements were omitted from the original questionnaire due to low Cronbach’s alpha values.
+Cronbach’s alpha values for each category are shown in Table 2.

-.
-In the process of quantitative analysis, a match was examined between the Preschool teachers' attitude toward science teaching and their attitudes regarding the actual application of science teaching according to their report.
-A t-test was performed to compare averages in two independent samples in order to examine whether there was an effect of the Preschool teacher's background data (her education, the nature of the position in the Preschool, her age, the nature of the locality where she serves as a Preschooler) on her attitudes toward the place and importance of teaching math in Preschool, and what is this effect.

-In addition, the Pearson test examined the relationship between the four categories of the questionnaire.
+The quantitative analysis examined the link between the preschool teachers’ reported attitudes towards teaching science and their attitudes regarding the practical implementation of science teaching.
+A t-test was performed to compare averages in two independent samples in order to examine whether and how the preschool teachers’ background data (education, position in the preschool, age, locality of the preschool) affects their attitudes towards importance of teaching science in preschool.
+A Pearson test was conducted to examine the relationship between the four categories of the questionnaire.

 The data obtained from the semi-structured personal interviews were processed through content analysis.
-For the analysis of the interviews, we used a categorical analysis that was performed by a sorting process in which data pieces belonging to the same phenomenon were added together and created content units that are statements from the analyzed content.
+We performed a categorical analysis using a sorting process in which data belonging to the same phenomenon were combined to create content units, which are statements from the analyzed content.
 The product of the analysis is thematic categories.
-In the first stage, a preliminary analysis was conducted by selecting statements from the Preschool teachers' answers, which relate to the research questions.
-Subsequently, the data were divided into criteria and the initial categories that were reduced to the core categories were identified.
-In the final step we conducted the mapping analysis by finding links between the categories and creating a new set of categories.
-After the mapping analysis, a new order of categories is created as follows:
+In the first stage, a preliminary analysis was conducted by selecting statements by the preschool teachers that relate to the research questions.
+Subsequently, the data were divided according to criteria and the initial categories were reduced to categories identified as core categories.
+In the final step, we conducted a mapping analysis that revealed links between the categories.
+After the mapping analysis, a new order of categories was created:

-Preschool teachers' attitudes towards the importance of the application of the education program of S&T in Preschools, b.
-The feeling of comfort of Preschool teachers to teach science in Preschool, c.
-The Preschool teachers' description of the manner in which program is applied in Preschools by them, and d.
-The difficulties in applying the program as described by the Preschool teachers.
+Preschool teachers’ attitudes towards the importance of the S&T education program in preschools.

+The teachers’ level of confidence in teaching science in preschool.

+The teachers’ description of their implementation of science-based activities and the S&T program in preschools.

+Difficulties the teachers described regarding implementation of the S&T program.

 3. Results

 3.1.
-Preschool teachers' attitudes towards teaching science in Preschool
+Preschool Teachers’ Attitudes towards Teaching S&T in Preschool

-A summary of the Preschool teachers' attitudes towards engaging in science in the Preschool appears in Table No 2.
+A summary of the preschool teachers’ attitudes towards engaging in science in the preschool appears in Table 2.

+Table 2: Reliability and Distribution of Continuous Variables in the Sample Population (N = 90).